Google's Indexing Process: When Is "Quality" Determined?

 Common Challenges in Google Indexing

-• Blocked Resources: Improper use of robots.txt or noindex tags can inadvertently prevent crawling.
+• Blocked Resources: misuse of robots.txt and noindex tags can block crawling from taking place.

-• Duplicate Content: Content appearing on multiple URLs can confuse crawlers and dilute ranking signals.
+• Duplicate Content: Content accessible on several URLs can disrupt a crawler, resulting in split ranking signals.

-• Slow Loading Speeds: Pages that load too slowly may face indexing delays or lower rankings.
+• Slow Loading Speeds: Pages that take too long to load may experience lags in being indexed or could be ranked lower than competitors.

 FAQs About Google’s Indexing Process